reach-sh/reach-lang/docs/src/rsh/consensus/index.md

 performs a transfer of network tokens or non-network tokens from the contract to the named participant.
 The amount transfered must evaluate to less than or equal to the balance of the network and non-network tokens in the contract account.

-A `{!rsh} transfer` expression may only occur within a consensus step.
+A transfer expression may only occur within a consensus step.

 ```reach
 load: /examples/simple-nft-auction/index.rsh